petedejoy/documentation/v2/clickstream/segment-switch-guide.md

 ## Datatype Conflicts

-If you do identify some datatype conflicts, it's likely that your destination column will be able to accomodate the previous datatype (e.g. varchar(256) or varchar(512) or timestamp with timezone.
+If you do identify some datatype conflicts, it's likely that your destination column will be able to accommodate the previous datatype (e.g. varchar(256) or varchar(512) or timestamp with timezone.
 Check out the following example:

 ![clickstream-merge1](../../../images/clickstream-merge1.png)